pratiknaik/PickupGameFinder/README.md

 PickupGameFinder
 ================

-An Android application to help you find pickup games in your local area.
+An Awesome Android application to help you find pickup games in your local area.